 altitude, accelerations, engine thrust, rudder, and spoiler positions from sensors that are located around the aircraft.

-U.S. ferries carried an estimated 103 million passengers and just over 37 million vehicles in 2009.
-Washington, New York, and California had the greatest number of ferry passengers, accounting for 15.0, 6.8, and 7.7 percent of total passengers, respectively.
+U.S. ferries carried an estimated 103 million passengers and just over 37 million vehicles annually.
+Typically, Washington, New York, and California had the greatest number of ferry passengers, accounting for 15.0, 6.8,

-Ferries in Washington carried the greatest proportion of vehicles as a percent of total vehicle boardings (26.9 percent), followed by Louisiana (12.4 percent) and Alaska (11.6 percent).
-The states with the most ferry vessels were California (62 vessels), New York (56 vessels),
+and 7.7 percent of total passengers, respectively.
+Ferries in Washington carried the greatest proportion of vehicles as a percent of total vehicle boardings (26.9 percent), followed by Louisiana (12.4 percent) and Alaska

 The U.S. has 503 airports, each serves at least 2,500 passengers a year.

-China has added about 40 airports in the last decade alone, bringing its total to 166.
 The top eight airports commanded about half of all passenger traffic.
+The top three -- Beijing,

 Guangzhou and